datasetu/software-engineering/git_steps.rst

      :align: center
      :target: https://imgs.xkcd.com/comics/git.png

 The following guide delineates a git branching model for small teams.
-It attempts to provide a clean way to effectively collaborate while touching upon the most commonly occuring problems caused by, ahem, hitherto uninitiated team members.
+It attempts to provide a clean way to effectively collaborate while touching upon the most commonly occuring problems caused by, **ahem**, hitherto uninitiated team members.

 Disclaimer: This guide assumes that you know the basics of ``git``.
 If not, then you can get started `here <https://rogerdudler.github.io/git-guide/>`_